-Having a system in place for how I pay our bills keeps us from forgetting about them and having late payments.
+Having a system in place to organize paying bills keeps us from forgetting about them and having late payments.
 My system also helps me locate any past bills quickly, which has been helpful in many situations.

 Wouldn’t this be so cute in illustrated children’s book format?
 No?
 Ok, then.

 Step 1: Mail Comes In

 As bills come in the mail, I immediately place them in a designated folder in my homemaking binder.
 They all collect there.